neuroinformatics-unit/swc-hpc-pose-estimation/SLEAP/HowTo.md

 <SWC-USERNAME>@gpu-350-04:~$ module load SLEAP
 (sleap) <SWC-USERNAME>@gpu-350-04:~$
 ```
-The hostname (the part between "@" and ":") will vary depending on which GPUnode   you were assigned to.
+The hostname (the part between "@" and ":") will vary depending on which GPU node   you were assigned to.
 To verify that the module was loaded successfully:
 ```bash
 $ module list
 Currently Loaded Modulefiles:
  1) SLEAP/2023-03-13
 ```
 The module is essentially a centrally installed conda environment.
-When it   isloaded, you should be using particular executables for conda and Python.
-You   canverify this by running:
+When it is loaded, you should be using particular executables for conda and Python.
+You can verify this by running:
 ```bash
  $ which conda
  /ceph/apps/ubuntu-20/packages/SLEAP/2023-03-13/condabin/conda